devrajkhanra/marketpulse-api/README.md

 - **Nifty 50 Stock Performance**: Extracts the top 5 gainers and losers from the Nifty 50 index based on daily market reports.
 - **Nifty 50 Stock Volume Analysis**: Calculates volume differences for individual Nifty 50 stocks between two dates.
 - **Date Management**: Keeps track of the last successfully downloaded date to ensure data consistency.
-- **CORS Enabled**: Allows cross-origin requests for easy integration with frontend applications.
+- **Secure CORS**: Implements a whitelist-based CORS policy for secure cross-origin requests.
+- **Containerized**: Includes a Dockerfile for easy containerization and deployment.
 - **Modular Architecture**: A clean, modular structure that separates concerns, making the application easy to maintain and extend.

 ## Tech Stack